Weekly offerings during the program year (September – June)

 Children of all ages are welcome at St. John’s!
 Children are always welcome to stay in church with their caregivers.
 We suggest that families with young children sit up front, as children will be more engaged if they can see what’s happening.
 We offer the following programs for children every Sunday (with a few exceptions) during the program year (September through June):

-• Sunday School is offered weekly at 9:30am for primary (3-6 years old), elementary (2nd-5th grade), middle school (6th-8th grade), and high school (9th-12th grade).
+- Sunday School is offered weekly starting at 9 a.m. for primary (age 3 to 6 — later arrival is fine!), and at 9:30 a.m. for elementary (2nd-5th grade), middle school (6th-8th grade), and high school (9th-12th grade).
 Classes for all ages are engaging and dynamic, including opportunities for hands-on activities and discussion.
 Occasionally, we offer an intergenerational program for adults and children of all ages to explore and learn together.

 Sunday School